Brussels at a Glance

 EU citizens (including Swiss nationals) do not require a visa to move to Brussels.
 Most other nationalities do need a visa for moving to Brussels, although certain countries benefit from a visa waiver agreement.
 To find out whether you need to apply for a visa, please check with the Belgian Embassy or Consulate in your country of residence.

 Application forms for both long-term and short-term visas have to be completed and sent to the nearest Belgian mission in advance of your move to Brussels.
 Please note that additional documents must be submitted with your application, depending on the type of visa you need for moving to Brussels.

 A Schengen visa grants third-state nationals limited access to all 26 member states of the Schengen area.
-These include Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, and Sweden, plus Norway, Iceland, and Switzerland.
+These include: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Slovakia, Slovenia, Spain, and Sweden, plus Iceland, Liechtenstein, Norway, and Switzerland.